elixirschool/elixirschool/_posts/2018-03-18-phoenix-live-view.md

 }
 ```

-8. Use the Live View JavaScript library to connect to the Live View socket in `app.js`
+8. Use the LiveView JavaScript library to connect to the LiveView socket in `app.js`

 ```javascript
 import LiveSocket from "phoenix_live_view"